 If for reasons beyond your control you are prevented from completing a course within the prescribed time frame, you have the option of requesting a deferred grade from your instructor.
 This allows you to continue making progress toward obtaining your degree.

 Please refer to the complete Penn State policy on deferred grades.

 Some colleges have restrictions on grade deferment.
 To find out more about your eligibility, you should talk with the instructor for your course.
 You may also contact us for more information.

 How Do I Defer a Grade?

 You will need to make an arrangement with your instructor to obtain a grade deferment.
-If your instructor approves a deferred grade plan, you will have 10 weeks after the course end date to have your instructor post your grade.
+If your instructor approves a deferred grade plan, you will have the following amount time to have your instructor post your grade:

 In extenuating circumstances, an extension may be granted, with the concurrence of your course instructor.
 For this, you’ll need to contact your college dean or the director of Penn State’s Division of Undergraduate Studies.

 When you complete your course, your instructor will assign your grade.
 If you do not complete your course and the final grade is not assigned within the given time period, the Office of the University Registrar will assign a grade of F to your academic record.

 If your records show a deferred grade, you will not be able to graduate.

 Deferring a grade could impact your student aid.
 For more information, contact our student aid office.